 Comparison Of Goal Zero Solar Generators Power Stations/Banks

 Goal Zero is a popular brand that makes both portable power stations, also known as solar generators, and solar panels.
-I own the Yeti 1000 Lithium and use it daily for all of my electricity needs as I travel the country fulltime in my travel trailer.
+I own the Yeti 1000 Lithium and use it daily for all of my electricity needs as I travel the country full-time in my travel trailer.

 Since there are so many different models, I figured it would be a good idea to make a list of all of them to make it easier to get a clear picture of the differences when it comes to how much battery capacity they have, and how powerful the inverter is in each product.

 If you don’t know the differences between watt-hours and watts, check out the FAQ section after the table below.

 Basically, the watt-hour (Wh) rating is the battery capacity.
 Usually, battery capacity is talked about in amp-hours, but to make power stations easy to compare in terms of battery capacity, watt-hours are used.